AdriaanMolendijk/CKAD/README.md

 # CKAD
-This repository contains settings and exercises that can be used to prepare for the Certified Kubernetes Application Developer exam.
+This repository contains exercises that can be used to prepare for the Certified Kubernetes Application Developer exam.

 ## Topics
 * Core concepts